 The LRN LAF LUV LIV Lens can also be used by organizations.
 Each question can be viewed through the lens on the organization itself and its employees, customers, and suppliers.
 The last question should be answered as to whether or not the situation or option supports the elevation of the organization as well as the lives of the individuals it touches.

 You will find that if you answer "no" on the core values or strategy questions, you do not need to consider mission and vision questions, as each layer builds on each other.
-For example, if goodness is not supported with an option, your mission and vision will not be achieved by selecting that option.
+For example, if an option does not support the core value of goodness, your mission and vision will not be achieved by selecting that option.

 Here is an example of applying the LRN LAF LUV LIV Lens to assess a situation.